maidsafe/rfcs/text/0006-address-relocation/0006-address-relocation.md

 # Summary

+Prevent any single address being used more than once during address relocation.
 Prevent a potential attack where a node gains overall/majority influence in a group setting.

 # Motivation